tilwe28/ifsa-agents-berlin2/README.md

 You can also play with this agent in [this Streamlit demo](https://pma-agent.ai.gnosisdev.com/?free_access_code=devcon), see what it's doing to get the final prediction.

+For more details, there is also [Dune dashboard](https://dune.com/gnosischain_team/omen-ai-agents) with detailed statistics.
+There you can filter for given time ranges, see daily stats, etc.

 4. Complete `YourAgent` from `src/your_agent.py` in any way you deem best.

 If you want to use some 3rd party and it doesn't provide trial API keys for free, ping me and let's see if I can get them for you!